 Common Obstacles Faced by New Exporters

-- Handling challenges which come with supply chain management.
+- Managing the challenges associated with supply chain management is crucial.

 Strategies to Overcome These Challenges